-Member's Statement 183 - 6(2): Arctic Fresh Food Hampers
+Member's Statement 184 - 6(2): Arctic Fresh Food Hampers

 Hon.
 Joanna Quassa (interpretation): Thank you, Mr. Speaker.
-I send my regards to the people of Igloolik and Nunavummiut.
+I send my regards to the people of Igloolik and Nunayummiut.

-I stand today to share in my appreciation of the following, Arctic Fresh.
-This company, Arctic Fresh just recently provided needed food hampers to many Nunavut residents in various communities, and the food distributed provided over 3,000 families with much needed sustenance in many homes and I want to share in voicing my gratitude on behalf of my constituents and this Legislative Assembly, I thank them.
+I stand today to share in my appreciation of the following: Arctic Fresh.
+This company, Arctic Fresh, just recently provided needed food hampers to the many residents of Nunavut in various communities, and the food distributed provided over 3,000 families with muchneeded sustenance in many homes.
+I want to share in voicing my gratitude on behalf of my constituents and this Legislative Assembly.
+I thank them.
 Thank you, Mr. Speaker.